architsakhadeo/Travel-Guide-Genetic-Algorithm/README.md

 Or

-A) **TIME CONSUMING** -> Follow the following steps by running "python main.py" to actually download the data via Google Maps API
+A) **TIME CONSUMING** -> Follow the following steps by running "python main.py" to actually download the data via Google Maps API.
+Also get your own API Key for downloading the content.
+Add that API Key in "India.py" and "India_train.py" files.

 python India.py